 1. Explore the Wildlife of Indian Forests

-In the culture that is overwhelming, sometimes the countries wildlife takes a back seat.
+In a culture that is overwhelming, sometimes the countries wildlife takes a back seat.
 Remember India is home to unique species including Tigers, Lions, Single Horned Rhinos, Elephants.
 Indian forests and jungles are full of animal species that would amaze you.

 All safaris are worth exploring.
 Imagine sitting in a boat surrounded by lush green forest and animals just doing their regular business and birds flying all over.